 You can get groceries in supermarkets and bakeries in both districts, and there is also a markettwice a week in the centre of Lüdinghausen.

-The educational opportunities in Lüdinghausen cover all school types and qualifications:
+The educational programme in Lüdinghausen covers all types of schools and qualifications:

 More than 2000 businesses and companies are registered in Lüdinghausen.
 Some of the larger ones are based in the extensive commercial and industrial area on the banks of the Dortmund-Ems Canal to the west of the town centre.
 For example, a large bakery, metal construction companies, haulage firms and plastics manufacturers are located there.
 The largest and best-known companies include the Maggi factory Lüdinghausen of Nestlé Deutschland AG, the grain and cereal distillery eal Euro-Alkohol GmbH and Askari Sport GmbH, a mail-order company for fishing and hunting accessories.